Alien Resurrection: Music

 Composer John Frizzell was encouraged by a friend to audition to compose Alien Resurrections film score.
 Frizzell sent in four cassettes and received a call from 20th Century Fox about the fourth, which contained music from The Empty Mirror.
 Impressed with his work, Fox representative Robert Kraft had a short meeting with Frizzell and hired him.
-Frizzell spent seven months writing and recording the score, which Jeunet requested to be very different and unique from the previous films in the series.
+At that time, Frizzell was a newcomer in film composing history, having previously worked on Beavis and Butt-Head Do America and Dante's Peak.
+He spent seven months writing and recording the score, which Jeunet requested to be very different and unique from the previous films in the series.
 This included themes of romance and eroticism, incorporating sound effects such as a gong and rub rod.
 The cue "They Swim" took one month to complete as Jeunet was not pleased with Frizzell's original version, although the final result was a mix between the first and third versions he had composed.
-"I'm Popeye the Sailor Man", Popeye's theme song, written by Sammy Lerner, is whistled by Dom Vriess and is credited in the credits.
+"I'm Popeye the Sailor Man", Popeye's theme song, written by Sammy Lerner, is whistled by Dom Vriess and is acknowledged in the credits.

 Release

 Theatrical

-The film had its premiere in Paris on November 6, 1997 before opening in France on November 12.
+The film had its premiere in Paris on November 6, 1997, before opening in France on November 12.
 It opened in the United States and Canada on November 26.